dehre/beaglebone-stuff/cross-compilation-setup/README.md

 Cross compilation setup using a Debian 10.4 VM on a Mac M1.

+Workflow:

+* start the VM, point VSCode-Remote to it;

+* develop changes, cross-compile the final executable;

+* sftp the executable into the BBB;

+* run the executable from the BBB.

 ## The test program

 Here's the test program used throughout this readme: